gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

 * Cross-entropy loss (i.e. negative log-likelihood)
 * Confusion Matrix (i.e. breakdown of true/false positives/negatives)

-While the accuracy score provides a simple way to evaluate how well our model is at performing the task at hand (predicting matchups), the cross-entropy loss is a better gauge of how well-calibrated our classifier is.
-Cross-entropy penalizes confident wrong predictions, and therefore provides better feedback for a model that predicts the probability of an event occurring.
-And finally, the confusion matrix shown in above.
+Since our dataset is perfectly balanced between the two classes of outcomes, the accuracy score provides a simple and descriptive way to evaluate how well our model is at performing the task at hand (predicting matchups).
+The cross-entropy loss is a gauge of how well-calibrated our classifier is, penalizing confident wrong predictions, and providing better feedback for a model that predicts the probability of an event occurring.
+And finally, the confusion matrix shown, as shown above.
 Since our data has exactly as many true wins as true losses, we should expect similar behavior within each true outcome.

 Our three metrics for this simple model are displayed below.